 The occurrence records in the Atlas are points.

 Admitted, the accuracy of the location can often mean that the species was seen within a defined area, but the Atlas can only treat it primarily as a point, with an uncertainty radius if that information is available (see coordinateUncertaintyInMeters).
-There are three other types of species data (checklist areas, expert distribution polygons and prediction areas) but these are special cases.
+There are three other types of species data (checklist areas, expert distribution polygons and prediction areas) that indicate where a species is likely to be found.
+Points to grid transforms a point to an area.

-Points to grid transforms point occurrence data into a sites by species data matrix.
-This form of data allows you to compare areas by their species composition.
+Points to grid also optionally generates occurrence data into a sites by species data matrix.
+This table is effectively a series of area checklists - what species are in what grid cells.
 Sites in this tool mean grid squares.
 The output from the tool is therefore a matrix of user-defined sized grid cells by species.
 Usually, the species in question will be a species group such as Eucalyptus, lifeforms such as amphibians but can be as generic a List as you like.

 As a side-product of this tool, you can optionally generate a species richness and an occurrence density map.
 Could be handy.
 Could be illuminating?